janekenny4/124-Final-Project-Data-Story-Pitch/README.md

 # Data Analysis
 The following are...
-Question #1: Which age group of criminal homicide victims mostly frequently results in a ‘case closed without arrest’?
+## Question #1: Which age group of criminal homicide victims mostly frequently results in a ‘case closed without arrest’?
+__Data Analysis Process :__<br>
 1. Using the cleaned Washington Post dataset on Homicide Data, I created a pivot table to display victim age, disposition and COUNTA of case ID.
 2. Using the filter function in the pivot table, I filtered the disposition to show only ‘closed without arrest’ on the table.
 3. With victim age and disposition under ‘rows’ and case ID under ‘values,’ I sorted the victim age by COUNTA of case ID.